LouisTheXIV/DLL-Injection-Cpp/README.md

 #### Second step:
 Build the Injector.cpp file in Debug mode, it is ok if you get an error saying DLL not found.
-Next step, drop the DLL which you want to Inject into the Injector/Injector/x64/Debug folder You should have an exe file in there called Injector.exe, run it.
+Next step, drop the DLL which you want to Inject into the Injector/Injector/x64/Debug folder.
+Make sure to rename the DLL you have dropped to InjectDLL.dll.
+There is an example DLL in DLL\InjectDLL\x64\Debug\InjectDLL.dll.
+You should have an exe file in there called Injector.exe, run it.

 #### Third step: